apache/hudi/rfc/rfc-46/rfc-46.md

 new `HoodieRecordMerger` implementation.

-Precombine is used to merge records from logs or incoming records; CombineAndGetUpdateValue is used to merge record from log file and record from base file. these two merge logics are unified in HoodieAvroRecordMerger as merge function. `HoodieAvroRecordMerger`'s API will look like following:
+Precombine is used to merge records from logs or incoming records; CombineAndGetUpdateValue is used to merge record from log file and record from base file. these two merge logics are unified in HoodieRecordMerger implementation as merge function. `HoodieAvroRecordMerger`'s API will look like following:

 ```java
 /**